-- programs. - pipeline. - Promote, target and recruit participants in Vermont. - Support for the industry to create sustainable employment opportunities. - Establish a roadmap of career possibilities for participants in the Workforce Development Programs.
+- Increase industry awareness and involvement in the opportunity created by these programs. - Increase adequate capacity of education and training programs to develop the talent pipeline. - Promote, target and recruit participants in Vermont. - Support for the industry to create sustainable employment opportunities. - Establish a roadmap of career possibilities for participants in the Workforce Development Programs.